So1ene/www.beopardy.app/README.md

 - Real-time buzzer clicked for everyone at the same time
 - Real-time cursor movement tracking
 - Choose a color for your cursor

+(This is only version 1, where there is no front-end design yet.)

 #### How to play: ####
 - Create a lobby or join a friend's lobby.
 Call each other (on discord, zoom, slack, etc) to play a trivia game together!